jmpires/flaskapp-awsec2/README.md

 ### TODO #########################################
+Test access to the Ec2 instance via http

+│ Error: ECR Repository (docker-flask) not empty, consider using force_delete: RepositoryNotEmptyException: The repository with name 'docker-flask' in registry with id '891377117276' cannot be deleted because it still contains images

 Implement the user creation with <AdministratorAccess> and create the ssh-Keypair with name ???
 Implement the S3 bucket for the tfvars - my-backend-devops101-terraform
 Inject directly the Repository Secrets in github: